 Posted-on November 2019 By James Ward

-The results from the first national marine industry salary survey, conducted by Marine Resources, reveals a range of insights into the current state of the employment market in the UK, highlighting a number of positives, as well as areas for improvement.
+The results from our first national marine industry salary survey, conducted in summer / autumn of 2019, reveals a range of insights into the current state of the employment market in the UK, highlighting a number of positives, as well as areas for improvement for our industry.

 · Average salaries within the marine industry are above the national average